Top Ten Deaths in the Live-Action Spider-Man Films

 13 Rosalie Octavius (Spider-Man 2)

-Although a minor character, she was a lovable wife to Otto Octavius, and when the experiment he did went wrong, she was caught and hit with sharp glass all over.
-This death influences the Dr. to do some villainy as he believed he had nothing else left.
+Although a minor character, she was a lovable wife to Otto Octavius.
+When the experiment he did went wrong, she was caught and hit with sharp glass all over.
+This death influences the doctor to do some villainy, as he believed he had nothing else left.

 BAdd New Item